mint522/sales-predictions/README.md

 # Food Sales Prediction
-Predict food sales in variety stores of FoodStore.
+Predict food sales with machine learning in variety stores of FoodStore.

 ## Objectives
 Analyze the product sales data of FoodStore from 1985 to 2009 and find the factors that affect the sales.